abrahamspaa/info-to-know/tech/JS-MVC/Angular/Component/README.md

 # Component

 Angular derived by component based architecture.
 It is import from `import Component from '@angular/core'`. `@Component` is the most important one.
-Once the component created we need to add this component in app module  or feature modle under declarations.
+Once the component created we need to add this component in app module  or feature module under declarations.

 ## How it works